CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 The :ref:`cosmo_cross_neighborhood` can *cross* different neighborhoods, which provides functionality for:

     - fMRI time-space searchlight, if multiple time points are associated with each trial condition; achieved by crossing a spherical or surficial neighborhood with an interval neighborhood (for the time dimension).
-    - MEEG time-space searchlight; achieved by crossing a an interval neighborhood (for the time dimension) with a channel or source MEEG neighorhood.
+    - MEEG time-space searchlight; achieved by crossing a an interval neighborhood (for the time dimension) with a channel or source MEEG neighborhood.
     - MEEG time-space-frequency searchlight: achieved by crossing two interval neighborhoods (for the time and frequency dimensions) with a third (channel or source MEEG) neighborhood (:cite:`LTO+14`).